 - 4.1.
-Storm drain pipes shall be located within public streets unless otherwise authorizeda variance is approved by the City Engineer. - 4.1.1.
+Storm drain pipes shall be located within public streets unless a variance is approved by the City Engineer. - 4.1.1.
 Storm drain mains shall be aligned so that the outside of the pipes are a minimum of one (1) foot from the lip of gutter.
-An exception shall be allowed where the existing storm drain main does not meet this requirement and is not proposed, or required to, realign the existing main (e.g. a new junction structure is proposed to supply a lateral connection to avoid a blind connection, required current City standard roadway section aligns new gutter over the existing storm drain main, etc.). - 4.1.4.1.2.
+An exception shall be allowed where the existing storm drain main does not meet this requirement and is not proposed, or required to, realign the existing main (e.g. a new junction structure is proposed to supply a lateral connection to avoid a blind connection, required current City standard roadway section aligns new gutter over the existing storm drain main, etc.). - 4.1.2.
 48-inch manholes shall be centered a minimum of three (3) feet from the lip of gutter.
 60-inch manholes shall be centered a minimum of four (4) feet from the lip of gutter. - 4.2.
-Storm drains traversing private property shall be straight between manholes (i.e., no horizontal curves) unless otherwise approved by a variance, in which case the pipe shall be centered within the easement dedication, or except when installed in a private street parallel to the centerline of- the private street. - 4.3.
+Storm drains traversing private property shall be straight between manholes (i.e., no horizontal curves) unless otherwise approved by a variance, in which case the pipe shall be centered within the easement dedication, or when installed in a private street parallel to the centerline of the private street. - 4.3.
 In general, storm drains shall be installed parallel to the centerline of the street or rightof-way. - 4.4.
-Horizontal separation of storm drain line from sanitary sewer shall be a minimum of 5 five (5) feet clear (i.e., outside of pipe to outside of pipe), except at pipe crossings, or as required by the City's Sanitary Sewer Design Standards. - 4.5.
+Horizontal separation of storm drain line from sanitary sewer shall be a minimum of five (5) feet clear (i.e., outside of pipe to outside of pipe), except at pipe crossings, or as required by the City's Sanitary Sewer Design Standards. - 4.5.
 Horizontal separation from water mains and other utilities, gas, underground electric, underground television cable, etc., shall be a minimum of four (4) feet clear (outer walls), except at pipe crossings, or as required by the City's Water Distribution Design and Construction Standards. - 4.6.
-Vertical curves are not allowed unless a variance is approved specifically authorized by the City Engineer.
+Vertical curves are not allowed unless a variance is approved by the City Engineer.

 - 4.7.
-Horizontal curves with a minimum radius of 300 feet for RCP and CIPP shall be provided at catch basins installed at curbs and gutters to locate as much of storm drain as possible under asphaltic concrete paving rather than concrete curbs and gutters. - 4.8.
-Horizontal curves concentric with public or private street centerlines may be permitted with RCP provided the radius is 300 feet or greater.- Horizontal curves in HDPE and HPPP pipe may be achieved using 3° mitered couplings with no joint or pipe deflection unless otherwise specified in the manufacturer's specifications. -A minimum of 10 -feet of pipe shall separate mitered couplings.
-The minimum allowable radius used with 20 foot sections of HPDE pipe is 765 feet. - 4.9.
-Horizontal curves can be installed in RCP by pulling pipe joints if the resulting deflections are not greater than the pipe manufacturer's recommendations. -The design engineer shall use the following equation in designing horizontal curves for RCP with a diameter over 48 inches:
+Horizontal curves with a minimum radius of 300 feet for RCP shall be provided at catch basins installed at curbs and gutters to locate as much of storm drain as possible under asphaltic concrete paving rather than concrete curbs and gutters. - 4.8.
+Horizontal curves concentric with public or private street centerlines may be permitted with RCP provided the radius is 300 feet or greater.
+Horizontal curves in HDPE and HPPP pipe may be achieved using 3° mitered couplings with no joint or pipe deflection unless otherwise specified in the manufacturer's specifications.
+A minimum of 10 feet of pipe shall separate mitered couplings. - 4.9.
+Horizontal curves can be installed in RCP by pulling pipe joints if the resulting deflections are not greater than the pipe manufacturer's recommendations.
+The design engineer shall use the following equation in designing horizontal curves for RCP with a diameter over 48 inches: